CITIZENS FINANCIAL SERVICES, INC.

 X. Share Ownership of Directors

-Effective July 28, 2012, each Company non-employee director shall beneficially own an amount of Company stock equal to the greater of (i) three times the previous year's cash retainer, based on the previous 12/31 Company common stock price or (ii) 1,000 shares.
+Effective July 28, 2012, each Company non-employee director shall beneficially own an amount of Company stock equal to the greater of (i) three times the previous year's cash retainer, based on the previous 12/31 Company common stock price or (ii) 1,000 shares, unencumbered.
 Newly appointed or elected non-employee directors shall have up to 36 months to accumulate the minimum number of qualifying shares.
 For purposes of this provision, beneficial ownership shall be determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended.

 XI.
 Director Compensation Review